Solenoids

 Important electrical parameters for DC solenoids are explained below.
 Unless otherwise stated, voltage and current specifications are arithmetic average values for direct currents.

-For the Rated voltage UN, a voltage device is designed and marked.
+For the rated voltage UN, a voltage device is designed and marked.
 Unless otherwise stated, the values of the data sheets are based on a rated voltage of 24 V. Regarding other nominal voltages, deviations from the specified magnetic forces may occur, due to the different insulation components in the exciter windings, upwards (usually at > 24 V) as well as downwards (usually at < 24 V) .

 The Test current IPR is the current which the magnetic force values specified in the data sheets refer to.